 Substance abuse and mental health

 The Obamacare options are classified as "Metal" policies.
 Platinum is the most expensive option, followed by Gold, Silver and Bronze.
 It is possible that all of your premium could be paid by a federal subsidy.
 Platinum-tier plans are designed to pay 90% of your expected medical expenses, Gold-tier plans - 80%, Silver-tier plans - 70%, and Bronze-tier plans - 60%.
 As previously mentioned, President Trump's initiatives may repeal or drastically change the ACA Legislation.
 If completed, a new portfolio of plan options would be created, and you will be able to review options and easily apply for benefits.

 The lower your household modified adjusted gross income (MAGI), the larger your financial aid will be.
 We quickly determine if you are eligible for aid and what amount you will receive.
 CHIP and Medicaid are available if your household income meets Federal Poverty Level (FPL) guidelines.
 You can also choose to select a policy that does not receive federal aid.
 Medicare-eligible Seniors can not enroll in Exchange plans.

 We'll teach you the things you should know about your policy.
 For example, what if you have more than a 63-day lapse in coverage?
 What about a 90-day lapse?
 Do you need a COBRA or a HIPAA plan?
 How often should you shop around and change policies?
 What if I only need benefits for a few months?
 Are special student plans offered?
 Is an HSA a good idea for us?
 When is the best time to apply for Medicare benefits?
 Is a Medigap plan needed?
+Do you need Part D prescription drug benefits?
 We help you with all of these concerns and any others you may have.

 Lowest Available Rates